raccoon-lang/raccoon/NOTES.md

     #### IMPLEMENTATION

-    Corona is all about structural typing.
+    Raccoon is all about structural typing.
 It sees type unsafety and covariance as union types and inheritance as intersection types.

 - Introspection

     #### IMPLEMENTATION

-    Corona supports some level of introspection.
+    Raccoon supports some level of introspection.
 The type of an object can be introspected for example.
 Since types of variables are known at compile time, specialized functions are generated for introspect-like behavior.

     ```py